georgejerzy/russian-trolls/app_api/README.md

 There is a single POST endpoint that with provided tweet text, will return binary prediction and float probability of tweet being authored by russian troll.

-Code is prepared for the authorisation via Authorisation Bearer, but this needs to be further developed.
+Code is prepared for the authorisation via Authorisation Bearer, but this needs to be integrated with some sort of secret manger.

 Local deployment request:
 ```bash